shraddhapai/Rutils/README.md

 Rcolorutil
 ==========

-A collection of R scripts with utilties for managing colours in R
+A collection of R scripts with utilties for managing colours

 Currently contains:
 * hsv2rgb.R: a utility to convert colours from HSV space to RGB.
 A basic conversion missing from built-in R packages.